1. How do I register for a yoga or pilates program?

 6. How much does a yoga/pilates program cost?

 Cost is based on the duration of the program and class.
-For the Fall 2018 Programs:
+Please visit Class Schedule Page for cost.

 The first hour is $75.00+GST (includes initial consultation and hand-out of exercises) and every additional hour is $50.00+GST (Incl. consultation, demonstration and plan).
 This includes all disciplines and pre-natal.